Apply for a permit

 - A valid debit or credit card

-Reminder: All 2020 permits will expire on 31 December 2020.
-You will be able to renew your existing permit online on or after 1 January 2021.
+You will be able to renew your permit and make the appropriate payment on this page on or after 1 January every year.

 Receiving and using your permit